 The features of this emulator are

-- This allows you to have all the emulators installed under one single space.
+• This allows you to have all the emulators installed in one single space.

 Pros of RetroArch

-- A cross-stage emulator that upholds Windows, Linux, Mac, Android just as iOS.
+• A cross-stage emulator that upholds Windows, Linux, Mac, and Android just as iOS.

-The accessibility of such a large number of alternatives makes the design somewhat aggravating.
+The accessibility of such a large number of alternatives aggravates the design.
 Setting this up requires some time.
 It’s not simple to set up.

 Visit: RetroArch